 This was still a thing of the distant future when the story was first published in 1932.
 Iqbal described it in the present tense because in the depth of his soul (in his “appreciative self”), he might have seen it as the natural outcome of the choices which he was sure that his people were going to make – adopting the Delhi Resolution of 1946 and pledging loyalty to it, and then offering great sacrifices for keeping the pledge.

 Since those prerequisites were fulfilled by 1947, we should understand that ever since then we have been living in a state that is Marghdeen in its embryonic phase.

 If the description of Marghdeen in the story is too good to be true, so is our history since 1947 if seen in the light of the Delhi Resolution of 1946 – our passport to Marghdeen.

-We have already seen (in the first episode) that our communal self has been moving in a direction of its own, regardless of us, and now we might deduce that it is actually moving towards a destination where we could become free from fear and want.
+We have already seen (in the second episode) that our communal self has been moving in a direction of its own, regardless of us, and now we might deduce that it is actually moving towards a destination where we could become free from fear and want.
 A state where crime, poverty and injustice might not exist anymore, just as described in the story, should now appear to us as the purpose of that great current of our history which we have summarized as “the seven stages of Pakistan”.
 This is our “destiny”, if we take Iqbal’s definition of destiny: